Let’s celebrate with colorful salads, shall we?

 As for the rest of the salad, it’s packed with bright asparagus, sugar snap peas, cucumbers, and greens, and adorned with some bulgur, chickpeas, and toasted pumpkin seeds.

 Feel free to get creative, though, based on your favorite veggies/grains and what you have on hand!
 The dressing would go well with other combinations, too.
+And here are more spring salad recipes to try!

 For the dressing: